Tim Bevan: Life and career

+In 2013, he and Fellner received the David O. Selznick Achievement Award in Theatrical Motion Pictures from the Producers Guild of America.

+Along with Fellner, Lisa Bryer, David Heyman, Barbara Broccoli and Michael G. Wilson, he founded the London Screen Academy in September 2019, a sixth form school teaching behind the camera skills to a student body of 800.

 Personal life

 Bevan is divorced from English actress Joely Richardson; the two have a daughter, Daisy, born in 1992.
-Bevan is now married to Amy Gadney, and they have a daughter Nell, born 2001, and a son Jago, born 2003.
+Bevan is now married to Amy Gadney, and they have a daughter and a son.